spaghettidba/WorkloadTools/Reports/README.md

 To analyze the data produced by WorkloadTools you can use the provided Power BI Template.

 In this folder you will find:
-* A Sample Power Bi report "WorkloadTools Report - Sample.pbix", you can use it
+* A Sample Power Bi report "WorkloadTools Report - Sample.pbix", use it play with the report
 * The Power BI template "WorkloadTools Report - Template.pbit", which defines a report structure and will ask for some input parameters before it loading data.

 ## Overview of the report pages